julianstricker/ThumbnailBundle/README.md

 #### Placeholder
 You can overwrite the placeholder-file-config by adding a "placeholder"-Parameter to the url.
 Example: www.yourdomain.tld/thumbnails/stretch/800x225/path/to/image?placeholder=new_placeholder_image.jpg

+#### Parameter "center"
+This parameter can be set to "", "auto", or "[int],[int]".
+Default is "".
+This parameter can be used to define a center point of a image that should be always visible in crop mode.
+This is to avoid that highlights of the image are cut off.
+If set to "auto", the script will try to detect a face in the image.
+If found, the center will be set to the center of the detected face.
+So the face should not be cut off.

 #### Twig Helper
 You can use the twig helper to generate the URL :